18F/health-tracking-course/collections/_rubric/oo-high-1.md

 ---
 layout: widepage
 title: Reading the Map
-lesson: 1
-indicator: outcomes
-priority: high
-visible: true
-date: October 15, 2020
-course: 1
+dimension: oo1.1
 overview: |
     Software project roadmaps are a powerful tool for orienting an outsider to the current state of affairs in the life of a service.
 Here, "orienting" is in the "orienteering" sense, meaning "which way is it pointing?"
-dimension: oo1.1
 ---

 # {{ page.title }}

 *This lesson is about roadmaps, as shown in the first row of the health tracking rubric.
 Roadmaps are one of the top priorities in the outcomes-orientation primary indicator.*

-{% include rubric dimension="oo1.1" %}
+{% include rubric dimension=page.dimension %}

 Roadmaps are a tricky thing.
 They are a space where development teams can lie to leadership, vendor leadership can lie to states, states can lie to SOs, and everything can look like it is perfectly on track.